nicobao/personal-notebook/004_choosing_api_tech.md

 #### Advantages

 - you can choose exactly which data you need from the frontend, which avoids underfetching or overfetching.
 This is not easy with any of the other options.
-The frontend story, when it works, is pretty pleasant.
+The frontend story, when it works, is particularly smooth and pleasant.
 - statically typed with the schema (api discovery, code generation, documentation).
 This is solved by OpenAPI in REST.

 ##### Disadvantages